coltin/coltin-blog/content/posts/remote-musings.md

 ## Is having remote workers worth it for businesses?

 I made major contributions to Yelp in my tenure there as a remote person, and had Yelp just said no (as so many companies still do), they would have lost out on all of that.
 They were hiring as many people as they could, so it was a clear win to support my remote request even if it had some perceived loss of inefficiency.
 There are plenty of people who are insanely skilled, but will not move to your companies cities.
 Even if they live in the city, they may not want to commute.
 Being open to remote gives a huge advantage to hiring and quality of life for your workers.

 ## Would you do non-remote again?

 I am heavily recruited by many companies and I ask every single one of them whether they support remote.
 No?
 You want me to move to Seattle?
 Palo Alto?
 New York?
 Vancouver?
-Toronto? just so I can have the privledge of working for you?
+Toronto? just so I can have the privilege of working for you?
 No thank you, I am much happier and productive as a remote worker, and I don't have to uproot my whole family and move.
-This does narrow my options for changing companies, but there are enough remote positions out there and the benifits high enough that it's worth it to me.
+This does narrow my options for changing companies, but there are enough remote positions out there and the benefits high enough that it's worth it to me.

-I won't automatically say no to a non-remote oppurtunity, but it would have to be pretty damn compelling.
+I won't automatically say no to a non-remote opportunity, but it would have to be pretty damn compelling.
 CHA-CHING.